Pieniężno: Modern era

 The town was annexed by the Kingdom of Prussia during the First Partition of Poland in 1772, and administered in the Province of East Prussia the following year.
 It became part of the German Empire in 1871 during the Prussian-led unification of Germany.

 During the 19th and 20th centuries the castle lost some of its Gothic and Baroque features, and in 1870 its eastern and southern wings were demolished after extensive deterioration.
 The remainder of the castle was used as administrative offices for Prussian officials.
 From 1920-31 the western wing was renovated so the castle could be used as a school and museum.

 In 1945, near the end of World War II, Mehlsack, including its castle, was mostly destroyed by the war and was occupied by the Soviet Red Army and the youngest-ever Soviet General, Ivan Chernyakhovsky, died in the area.
 After German surrender, sovereignty over the town was ceremoniously transferred to Polish authorities on August 11, 1945, by the Soviets.

 The town later fell within the newly redrawn borders of Poland under the terms of the Potsdam Agreement.

-The town was renamed from Mehlsack to Pieniężno after Seweryn Pieniężny (1890-1940), an editor for the Polish-language newspaper Gazeta Olsztyńska in Olsztyn, imprisoned and murdered by the Germans during World War II.
+The town was renamed from Mehlsack to Pieniężno after Seweryn Pieniężny (1890–1940), an editor for the Polish-language newspaper Gazeta Olsztyńska in Olsztyn, imprisoned and murdered by the Germans during World War II.

+Transport

+Vovoideship road 507 bypasses Pieniężno to the east.

+Pieniężno has a station on the Braniewo-Olsztyn railway line.